Kavi Subhash metro station

-Kavi Subhash (formerly known as New Garia) is the at-grade southern terminus and interchange metro station of the North-South corridor (Blue Line) and Bypass Corridor (Orange Line) of Kolkata Metro in New Garia, Kolkata, West Bengal, India.
-(Note: Due to reconstruction of Blue line's station complex, the trains of this line have been truncated temporarily till Shahid Khudiram metro station.
-So the interchange with the Orange Line is currently not feasible.)
+Kavi Subhash (formerly known as New Garia) is the at-grade southern terminus and interchange metro station of the north–south corridor (Blue Line) and Bypass Corridor (Orange Line) of Kolkata Metro in New Garia, Kolkata, West Bengal, India.
+(Note: Due to reconstruction of Blue line's station complex, the trains of this line have been truncated temporarily until Shahid Khudiram metro station.
+Therefore, the interchange with the Orange Line is currently not feasible.)
 It is named after poet Subhash Mukhopadhyay.
-This station was opened to public on the auspicious day of Mahalaya in 2010.
+This station was opened to the public on the day of Mahalaya in 2010.

 This metro station is at ground level and located adjacent to New Garia railway station on the Sealdah - Sonarpur section.

 After a lot of hardships and developmental work, the Kavi Subhash–Hemanta Mukhopadhyay section of Orange Line was inaugurated on 6 March 2024.

-On July 28, 2025, cracks were detected in the last four columns of the Line-1's Up platform.
-The north-south platforms of the station was closed to passengers as a safety measure and the Blue line trains are being terminated Shahid Khudiram metro station.
-However, the empty rakes would continue to run upto the station for reversal and maintenance at its depot.
-On investigation, it was found that the damage on the columns supporting the platforms were weakened beyond repair.
-So, Metro Authorities decided to raze the entire North-South complex of the station (keeping the tracks intact) and rebuild it.
-E-tenders were floated and the work would take upto ten months to complete.
+On 28 July 2025, cracks were detected in the last four columns of the Line-1's Up platform.
+The north–south platforms of the station was closed to passengers as a safety measure and the Blue Line trains were terminated at Shahid Khudiram metro station.
+However, the empty rakes continued to run up to the station for reversal and maintenance at its depot.
+On investigation, it was found that the columns supporting the platforms were weakened beyond repair.
+Metro authorities decided to raze the entire north–south complex of the station (keeping the tracks intact) and rebuild it.
+E-tenders were floated, and the work was estimated to take up to ten months to complete.